biqblue/docs/README.md

 You need to unrestrict the ExecutionPolicy https://learn.microsoft.com/fr-fr/troubleshoot/azure/active-directory/cannot-run-scripts-powershell

-#### Docker
+#### Docker 🐳

-> 💡 Soon Docker version will be deployable on your infrastructure, so you can make it easily accessible to all your collaborators.
-This version is perfect for teamwork.
+A Docker iteration is deployable within your infrastructure, facilitating accessible availability to all collaborators.
+This specific rendition proves optimal for collaborative endeavors.
+Follow the procedure [here](https://github.com/biqguery/docs/blob/main/docker.md).

 ## How does it work?